cheelee/geppetto-django-template/README.md

 </p>

 # Geppetto Django Template
 Geppetto Django Template provides a template to develop a Geppetto Instance in Python.
-This Django application illustrates how to integrate the pygeppetto_server (https://github.com/MetaCell/pygeppetto-django), a module which provides the basic functionality, and stablishes the skeleton to customize Geppetto server side.
+This Django application illustrates how to integrate the pygeppetto_server (https://github.com/MetaCell/pygeppetto-django), a module which provides the basic functionality, and establishes the skeleton to customize Geppetto server side.

 This template provides a very basic python infrastructure to serve the static content.
 The static content (JS + HTML) can be found at org.geppetto.frontend (https://github.com/openworm/org.geppetto.frontend) and the same module is reused for the Geppetto Java Version.
-Note, however, that the python server implemention is a work in progress and some features has not been migrated from Java yet.
+Note, however, that the python server implementation is a work in progress and some features have not been migrated from Java yet.

 ## Installation